-Terminating the Charon-SSP AWS instance
+Terminating the Charon-SSP Cloud Instance

-To permanently remove your Charon-SSP AWS instance, select your instance from the instance list and select Actions > Instance state > Terminate.
+To permanently remove your Charon-SSP cloud instance, select your instance from the instance list and select Terminate from the Actions menu (or a submenu thereof).

 This will stop the instance and remove it.
-Unless your data (configuration files, vdisk containers, etc.) was stored on a separate EBS volume, it will also be
+Unless your data (configuration files, vdisk containers, etc.) was stored on a separate disk volume, it will also be